 Large Lots is a City of Chicago neighborhood stabilization initiative to help property owners, block clubs and non-profit groups in select Chicago neighborhoods to purchase City-owned land for $1 per parcel.
 Up to two lots are available per application.
 Properties are sold “as is” via a Quit Claim deed.The lots may be used to expand the yards of existing homes, for beautification, for gardens, for housing, and other uses permitted by Residential (R) zoning.
 Successful applicants must maintain ownership of lots for at least five years.

 A sealed bid sale offers City-owned land to any person or entity through a competive bid process.
 The program is intended for the development of small, market-rate projects that do not require City assistance.
 Upon receipt of an independent appraisal, the CIty places an advertisement in a local newspaper notifying the public of the sale for a minimum bid equal to the land’s appraised value.
 Bids are accepted for 30 days and the land is sold to the highest bidder.
-A letter of support from the local alderman is required.

 Negotiated Sale for Open Space or Parking

 City-owned land is made available to adjacent or nearby property owners for use as parking or open space.
 An appraisal determines the sales price.
 The purchaser must complete an open space project within six months or a parking lot within one year of closing.
-A letter of support from the local alderman is required.

 Third-party brokers are sometimes used to help facilitate the sale of select City-owned properties.
 The broker will market a property in advance of a public notice being placed in a local newspaper.